jklukas/jklukas.github.com/source/_posts/2011-12-31-curriculum-vitae.markdown

 ^

 ##Programming Experience

+Web Applications
+: Developed an internal Stack Overflow-style Q&A site for Epic staff using Python/Django, based on the open source OSQA project
+: Monitored feedback to provide prompt fixes and feature enhancements to meet the needs of the user community ^

 Muon Trigger Validation
 : Developed a suite of tools in C++ for testing trigger software critical to the collaboration, integrating it into the CMS software framework